 Possible income: depends on the parts you receive

 Although this doesn’t allow you to build a computer, it can be a source for the parts you use to build a computer.

 Allowing people to send their older PCs and components to you to recycle will give you a chance to have access to plenty of parts and also play a role in keeping landfills empty.

-In fact, recycling old computers for cash is easier than most people think.
+In fact, recycling old PCs is easier than most people think.

 3. Repair PCs on the Side

 Repairing PCs is another side gig you can do to supplement the income you can gain from selling custom-built computers.